spassvogel/gilles-game/docs/thoughts.md

 - [ ] You can kick out an adventurer that's not on a quest.
 Freeing the room.
 - [x] Quests are launched from the 'quest board' in the tavern.
 - [ ] You can train workers/citizens to become adventurers
+- [ ] Quest maps are non-linear, use a hub-and-spoke design
+- [ ] Quests can be repeated indefinitely

 #### 02/05/2019 Traits [+design]